Jewelled gecko: Geographic Distribution

 The jewelled gecko is a native species of the South Island of New Zealand.
 It is found only on the southeast of the South Island.
 More precisely the main population is found in Canterbury and Otago.
 Other populations have been found in the area between Canterbury and Otago, but those populations as well as the habitats are small, isolated and fragmented.
 The species has undergone a decline in population in recent years, and in 2008 was considered "Near Threatened" by the IUCN.

 Habitat

 The preferred habitats of the jewelled gecko are diverse woody vegetation, drylands and shrublands.
 It needs shelter from cold and fires in the landscape, and is therefore dependent on woody forest vegetation.
 The jewelled gecko is an arboreal, diurnal species, which means it lives in trees and is active during the day.
-It can live in a wide range of tree and shrub species, like manuka, beech and matagouri.
+It can live in a wide range of tree and shrub species, like mānuka, beech and tūmatakuru.
 Rocky outcrops and boulder fields also can be suitable habitat for easy escapes from predators.